danvuk567/Excel_VBA-Useful-Custom-Functions/README.md

 ## Retrieve File Type List from a Folder Path

-This function can retrieve a list of files from a folder path and based on file name or file type.
-It stores the file names and timestamps in an array.
+This function can retrieve a list of files from a folder path based on file name or file type.
+It stores the file names and timestamps in a 2-dimensional array.

                 ' file_name_type: The name and/or file type (ex: *.pdf)
                 ' file_path: The path to the folder containing the files